|Holyoke, MA, United States

 Stone Ridge, US

-Posted by Eric Toensmeier about 7 years ago
+Posted by Eric Toensmeier almost 11 years ago

 Perennial crops and regenerative farming practices can help stabilize the climate by sequestering carbon.
 How does it work?
 Plants use photosynthesis to turn atmospheric carbon dioxide into carbohydrates in their tissues.
 In perennial plants (like trees) this carbon is stored or "fixed" in their woody parts and below-ground roots.
 But there's more: in no-till systems where the soil is not turned over, substantial quantities of carbon can be stored as organic matter in the soil.
 This book focuses on non-destructively harvested perennial crops that can provide staple foods and other essential products, and on no-till or reduced-tillage farming systems that help soil hold carbon.